decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - generator_dst, octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_DST_", where
-                 ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_DST_" is an ASCII string comprising of 18 bytes.
+                 ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_DST_" is an ASCII string comprised of 18 bytes.
 - seed_len = ceil((ceil(log2(r)) + k)/8), where r and k are defined by
                                           the ciphersuite.